optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

     info: dict[str, Any]
 ```

-Thus an example of a least-squares function that also returns additional info for the
+An example of a least-squares function that also returns additional info for the log
-log file would look like this:
+file would look like this:

 ```python
 from estimagic import FunctionValue